 Have you had any related experiences before?

 I've been working in the Tourism industry since 2014 - I was a manager of a hostel in Budapest, and I am still managing a few apartments in the heart of the Hungarian capital.
 Having my own travel company in Colombia was a prominent and natural choice for me.
-That's what I love, and hospitality is what I'm good at.
+That's what I love, and I'm good at hospitality.

 How long have you been a tour guide?

 I started my own travel agency in Bogotá in 2017 (YourColombia.com).
-I love traveling, so I was always dreaming of working in the tourism sector.
+I love travelling, so I always dreamed of working in the tourism sector.

 In the beginning, I had to do everything on my own: sales, marketing, website stuff, PR, and guiding the tours too.
 It was a challenging job.